 Specifies the number of final-round collision detection passes that are performed.

 When on, specifies the number of additional collider-pair passes to run.
-In any collision pass, any colliding pair may not be fully resolved.
-These passes will run until all the unresolved colliding paris are resolved.
-Since these passes are only performed on active colliders and no new collision searches are done, this operation is very inexpensive.
+In a collision pass, any colliding pair may not be fully resolved.
+These passes will run until all the unresolved colliding pairs are resolved.
+This operation is very inexpensive since these passes are only performed on active colliders and no new collision searches are done.

 These parameters enable and disable the various muscle constraints.
 These parameters are also very useful when troubleshooting your muscle simulation’s behavior.